clear-code/typical-reply/README.md

       I've wrote a plan.
 How about this? http://...

-Then you can send a typical repli quickly.
+Then you can send a typical reply quickly.
 If you click the "Like!" button, a reply like follogin will be sent:

     Subject: